craigrobertsdev/flightdex/README.md

 ## Usage

-This project is deployed at [https://craigrobertsdev.github.io/flightdex/](https://craigrobertsdev.github.io/flightdex/).
+This project is deployed using GitHub Pages [here](https://craigrobertsdev.github.io/flightdex/).

 Simply choose your departure and arrival locations (currently only works for domestic flights), and look through select your flights, accommodation and events for when you arrive.